- D+49 211 3678 7142

 Sven advises technology companies on complex cross-border mergers and acquisitions, and private equity and venture capital investments, and provides general corporate counseling.

-Sven is passionate about building a bridge for his clients from Germany to Silicon Valley and other global technology hubs, to help them succeed in the international market.
+Sven is passionate about building a bridge for his clients from Germany to the US and other international technology hubs and to help them succeed in the international market.
 With a dual background in business and law, an entrepreneurial spirit, and experience in over 100 M&A transactions and financing rounds across many industries (including energy, automotive, information technology, commerce and life science), Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.

 Sven volunteers with entrepreneur groups (such as Prepare!
 The Entrepreneurs Academy or the WHU Entrepreneurship Roundtable) and lectures at the WHU Otto Beisheim School of Management.